na-na-hi/renget/archive/tmd2character_Angus.md

 Type | Item Name | Description
 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
 RP Item | Diary | Angus' personal diary.
 He writes his misadventures in this unfamiliar world with people who's in the same boat as him.
+He might of silently spirited away after some time.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.